What's happening now?

 - Transit travel time: Streetcar trips are not expected to be slower and streetcar headways will not be less frequent because of the extension.

 - Off-wire extension: The new streetcar extension will be 100% off-wire utilizing proven hybrid battery technology, allowing cars to switch effortlessly between the existing streetcar system and this new extension.
-It will result in no new poles or overhead wires, reducing construction costs and minimizing impacts to NW 23rd Avenue
+It will result in no new poles or overhead wires, reducing construction and ongoing maintenance costs while minimizing impacts to NW 23rd Avenue.
+Portland Streetcar's original fleet of vehicles are nearly 25 years old and are in need of replacement.
+Procurement of up to 12 new streetcars with off-wire capability is already planned due to this need.
+More information is available at the Portland Streetcar website.

 Public engagement